| |

 Tip of the Month by Ron Jasniowski

-How to do what is right:
+How to do what is right when asked to

 -

-moment.
-Collect your thoughts and strengthen your resolve to do what is right!
+strengthen your resolve to do what is right!

 -